 One way in which the plan tries to manage dental care costs and provide enhanced dental benefits is through negotiated discounts with in-network dentists.
-In-network dentists are dentists that contract with Blue Cross and Blue Shield of Alabama for furnishing dental care services at a reduced price.
+In-network dentists are dentists that contract with Blue Cross and Blue Shield of Alabama (directly or indirectly) for furnishing dental care services at a reduced price.
 Preferred Dentists are in-network dentists in the state of Alabama.
+Access Plus Dental providers are in-network dentists located outside of the state of Alabama.
 To locate in-network dentists for the plan, go to AlabamaBlue.com.
 Assuming the services are covered, you will normally only be responsible for out-of-pocket costs such as deductibles and coinsurance when using in-network dentists.